 Biography

 My name is Evan Seitz and I’m currently a Computational Postdoctoral Fellow in the Simons Center for Quantitative Biology at Cold Spring Harbor Laboratory.
-Previously, I obtained my doctorate at Columbia University working on Computational Biophysics in the Frank Lab.
-I am interested in studying complex biophysical systems through a mathematically-rigorous and creative lens.
+In this role, I’ve developed advanced interpretation techniques to understand gene-regulatory mechanisms learned by black-box deep neural networks.

 This website provides an overview of my work in science and education.
 For more information, download my curriculum vitae